mschack/VCV-Rack-Plugins/README.md

-# mdsHack Plugins for VCV Rack 0.4.0
+# mscHack Plugins for VCV Rack 0.4.0

 (Note the release folder is in the mdsHack.zip Windows Only at the moment) Quicky Intro video: https://www.youtube.com/watch?v=2PN0-UZhocA